 - Contact lenses (x)

-Eye strain can be a main cause of this condition.
-Due to the vast amount of time spent staring at computer screens and phones for hours with abnormal light conditions, strains on the eyes are common.
-To avoid eye strain, make it a point to look away from the device every few minutes, blink a few times and focus on something else (x).
+Eye strain can be a leading cause of this condition.
+Because of the vast amount of time spent staring at computer screens and phones for hours with abnormal light conditions, strains and tension with the eyes are common.
+To avoid eyestrain, make it a point to look away from the device every few minutes, blink a few times and focus on something else. (x)

 Symptoms of Ptosis

-- Tilting the head backwards because one is unable to see properly
+- Tilting the head backward because one is unable to see properly

 - Drooping eyelid that is very much noticeable